Academic Athletic Performance Center

 One person who is quick to point that out is athletic director Oliver Luck, a two-time Academic All-American and the recipient of Today’s Top Five, presented for scholastics by the NCAA, during his highly successful WVU athletic career.

-The 8,000-square-foot Academic Center is six times larger than the existing space.
-It will provide individual and group study areas as well as a state-of-the art computer lab and will be utilized by more than 450 male and female student-athletes.
+The 8,000-square-foot Academic Center is six times larger than the previous space.
+It provides individual and group study areas as well as a state-of-the art computer lab and can be utilized by more than 450 male and female student-athletes.